nexios-labs/sift-validator/docs/quickstart.md

 # Quickstart

-This guide will help you quickly get started with Sift by introducing the core concepts and providing examples of common validation patterns.
+This guide will help you quickly get started with Voltar  by introducing the core concepts and providing examples of common validation patterns.

 ## Core Concepts

-Sift is built around a few simple yet powerful concepts:
+Voltar  is built around a few simple yet powerful concepts:

 - **Validators**: Classes that validate and transform data
 - **Composability**: Combine validators to create complex schemas